+Haa’idh?
+During Ramadan menstruating women have to adhere to specific rules.
+This is what you need to know (muslim or not).
 The Ramadan is the ninth month of the Islamic calendar, when Muslims worldwide traditionally fast between sunrise and sunset.
 Not eating and drinking during the daytime is seen as a way to learn self-discipline, clean the soul and thank Allah.
-This year, Ramadan will start around Friday, April 24.
-It will end around Saturday, May 23 (depending on where you live) with the celebration of Eid ul-Fitr.
+In 2024, Ramadan will start around March 10.
+It will end around April 8 (depending on where you live) with the celebration of Eid ul-Fitr.

 Fasting rules